 Occupational therapy is also quite useful to improve the quality of life and well-being of children suffering from various disorders, like the following listed.

 Asperger’s Syndrome is usually detected in children by the age of 3, while in some cases, it can be diagnosed as early as infancy.
 Occupational therapy helps children by reinforcing their motor skills and also with sensory integration problems.

 Children with ADHD usually have difficulty regulating, prioritizing, or switching attention, and easily get distracted.
 Using sensory integration therapy, occupational therapists aim to develop the child’s sensory processing capabilities and reorganize their sensory system as a whole.
 Other techniques are also used to strengthen their senses.

 Since children with Autism have trouble communicating and interacting with others, occupational therapists study their environment and work with teachers and parents to develop specialized exercises that specifically cater to the child’s needs.
 These exercises aim to increase the child’s attention span, play skills, attentive transition, response to stimuli, and improve the interaction between them and others.

 Children with cerebral palsy can greatly benefit from therapy techniques aimed to increase motor function and lessen limitations.
 OT can help them create pathways to performing daily tasks, and process and interpret sensory input.

-Occupational therapists are quite adept at creating treatment programs for children with Down’s Syndrome; that can help them learn handwriting, keyboarding, drawing, etc. This is extremely beneficial for children who desire to be independent.
+Occupational therapists are quite adept at creating treatment programs for children with Down’s Syndrome, which can help them learn handwriting, keyboarding, drawing, etc. These activities are extremely beneficial for children who desire to be independent.